 - 1/4 cup melted coconut oil

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 2 tbsp ground flax seeds
+- 2 tablespoons ground flax seeds

-- 1 tbsp pure maple syrup
+- 1 tablespoon pure maple syrup

-- 1/2 cup unsweetened applesauce
+- 1/2 cup unsweetened, plain applesauce

 - 2 cups gluten free flour blend (I use Bob's Red Mill, please see note below)

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1 1/2 tsp ground cinnamon
+- 1 1/2 teaspoons ground cinnamon

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 apple, peeled and chopped
+- 1 small apple, peeled and chopped

-- Turn oven on to "warm" setting or to 200F to keep your finished waffles warm and crispy (see link to directions for this tip above).
+- Turn oven on to "warm" setting or to 200° F (93° C) to keep your finished waffles warm and crispy (see link to directions for this tip above).